tfabris/BlueGigaEmpeg/README.txt

 - Press the RESET/PAIR button on the BlueGigaEmpeg.
 Its LED should light up blue for about 30 seconds or so.

-- On the car stereo, initiate pairing mode.
-Look for the device "empeg Car".
+- On the car stereo, initiate pairing mode while the blue LED on the BlueGigaEmpeg module is lit.
+Look for the device "empeg Car" and pair it.

-- If the pairing doesn't work the first time, try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.
+- If the pairing doesn't work the first time, also try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.

 Car and empeg should be playing nicely together now, assuming everything else is working correctly.
 Audio from the empeg comes out of your car stereo's speakers, the stereo's track change controls will change tracks on the empeg, and the track titles will appear on the car stereo's screen.
+If there is audio but the track change controls and track titles do not work, see the section titled "Test AVRCP behavior and set serial port crossover jumpers if needed", located elsewhere in this document.

 After you have successfully paired with your car stereo, you should not need to pair it again each time you get in the car.
 It should automatically